Episode 1: Why Most Families Struggle With Money

 Most of us learned about money.
 Just not intentionally.

-We learned that money caused arguments.
+We learned that money caused arguments — or that it was never discussed at all.
 That bills were a source of stress.
 That debt was normal.
 That investing was either too risky or reserved for people wealthier than us.
-That talking about money openly — even within families — was uncomfortable.

 Those lessons don't stay in childhood.
 They show up in adulthood as avoidance, fear, overspending, or paralysis — not because of poor judgment, but because of a foundation that was never built.